inferno986return/automate-the-boring-stuff-in-python/README.md

 Humble Bundle regularly feature Al Sweigart's books, as well as other tech books from The Starch Press often at a steep discount.
 I recommend keeping an eye out for their next bundle.

-There is also a dedicated Udemy course for this book: https://www.udemy.com/course/automate/ (Despite the GBP£49.99 price point, Udemy regularly discount their courses.)
+There is also a dedicated Udemy course for this book: https://www.udemy.com/course/automate/<br/>(Despite the GBP£49.99 price point, Udemy regularly discount their courses.)

 ## What have I changed?